ahmedibrahimaly/hello-world/README.md

 # hello-world
 just a trial,  my first project
 I can code in C
-i like to code in pyhtom
+i like to code in pyhton
 i don't like shell scripting